Vextrall/AltManager/README.md

 # AltManager

-This is a port of @TiremanYT ' altmanager to 1.8.8 MCP.
+This is a port of @Vextrall ' altmanager to 1.8.8 MCP.
 Full credit to him for originally making it.

-## Improvements over TiremanYTs project
+## Improvements over Vextralls project
 * TheAltening support
 * Removed the use of his RenderUtils to create rectangles
 * Ported to 1.8.8 MCP